 You’ll capture their attention, shorten your presentation, lessen confusion, and convey executive presence.

 Now we can hear you saying, “What if they don’t like my takeaway?
-What if my plan was to build a case before ending with the takeaway?”
+What if my plan was to build a case before ending with the key point?”

 We’re not saying don’t build a case.
-We’re just saying – start with the end in mind and then go through your case.
+We’re just saying – begin with the takeaway and then share your rationale afterwards.
 Your audience will interpret your takeaway differently if they know what it’s leading to.

 And if they disagree with you right up front?
 Congratulations!
 You just garnered engagement and clarified for yourself what your audience really cares about.
 These are both big wins.

-Leading with the punchline is a key tenet of The Pyramid Principle®, which we teach and train on across Fortune 2000 organizations.
+Leading with the punchline is a key tenet of The Pyramid Principle®, which we teach and train on across the Fortune 2000.

 Know Your Audience